 Welcome to the University of Texas Skywatchers Report for Monday April 23rd through Sunday April 29th.

-Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights currently from 8:30 to 10:30 p.m.
+Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday night now from 8:30 to 10:30 p.m.
 RLM is located on the southeast corner of Dean Keeton and Speedway.
 Take the elevator to the 17th floor and follow the signs to the telescope.

-Public viewing at the 9-inch refractor at Painter Hall is on Friday and Saturday nights currently from 8:30 to 10:30 p.m.
+Public viewing at the 9 inch refractor at Painter Hall is on Friday and Saturday night now from 8:30 to 10:30 p.m.
 Painter Hall is located on 24th street about halfway between Speedway and Guadalupe and is northeast of the UT Tower.
-Take the elevator to the 5th floor then take the stairs up to the 6th floor and follow the signs up to the telescope.
+To get to the telescope, take the elevator to the 5th floor and exit to the left.
+Follow the 5th floor hallway to the end and take the staircase through the double doors on the left.
+Once you reach the 6th floor, go to your right and follow the signs up to the telescope.

-Next week will be the final week of viewing on UT campus telescopes for the spring semester.
-Summer semester viewing will start in mid-June.
+Next week will be the final star parties for the spring semester.
+Summer viewing will start in early June.

 Thank you for calling the University of Texas Skywatchers Report.